Parabolic sar is a popular trading indicator. The video below goes in depth on how to use parabolic sar indicator when trading.

 If price is trading above the moving average lines but below the parabolic sar trading indicator, then traders can trust the buy signals.
 Using other technical indicators are helpful with confirmation.

-Trading is emotional.
+Stock trading is emotional.
 Stocks move because of greed and fear.
 Technical indicators are tools that smooth out volatility and take the emotion out of trading.

-Trading on candlesticks alone could be dangerous.
+Trading on candlesticks charts alone could be dangerous.
 Especially if you don’t know what they mean.
 When candlesticks are coupled with technical indicators, you’re trading safer.

 However, these aren’t a crystal ball into the future of a stock.
 Nor does a stock always do what the charts are showing.
 Nothing in trading is 100%.
 It’s important to remember that.

 You can use the parabolic sar for any type of trading.
 However, since this works the best in trends, it can be a great swing trading tool.
 You can ride the trend up than down.
+Check out our stock scanners page to learn more about our scanners.

 Swing trading is much easier to do when stocks are in a strong trend because you’re holding at least overnight.
 However, the typical swing trade lasts 3-6 days up to two weeks.